iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/genotype_browser_section.rst

 .. code-block:: ini

-  selectedPresentInRoleValues = <comma-separated list of present in role ids>
+  selectedPresentInRoleValues = <comma-separated list of presentInRole ids>

-A comma-separated list of selected present in roles.
-If this property is missing then all defined present in roles in this section are selected.
+A comma-separated list of selected presentInRole values.
+If this property is missing then all defined presentInRole values in this section are selected.

 presentInRole.<present in role id>.id
 ______________________________________